 Ingredients

-As long as you have sourdough discard, you are well on your way to making these easy garlic rolls!
+As long as you have sourdough discard, you are well on your way to making these easy Sourdough Discard Garlic Rolls!

-- Instant yeast: Even though we're using sourdough discard, we still need to use some yeast with this recipe.
+- Instant yeast: Even though we're using sourdough discard, we still need to use a leavening agent to make sure the dough rises predictably.
+In this case, we'll use yeast.

 - Granulated sugar: The granulated sugar will help to feed the yeast.

 - Sourdough discard: The sourdough discard should be unfed and at room temperature for this recipe.
-This recipe is designed for a sourdough starter with a 1:1:1 ratio (when you feed your starter, it's with 1 part starter, 1 part water, 1 part flour).
+This recipe is designed for a sourdough starter with a 1:1 ratio (when you feed your starter, it's with 1 part water and 1 part flour).
 If your starter uses a different ratio, you may need to adjust some of the ingredients in this recipe.

 - Garlic powder: This recipe uses garlic powder, but if you wanted to use minced garlic cloves instead, you could.
-Use 2 minced garlic cloves in place of the garlic powder.
+Use 4 minced garlic cloves in place of the garlic powder.
+As with all things that call for garlic, measure with your heart!

-- Parsley: Fresh parsley will taste the best, if if you're in a pinch and only have dried parsley, that will also work!
-Use ½ teaspoon dried parsley in place of the fresh parsley.
+- Parsley: Fresh parsley will taste the best, but if you're in a pinch and only have dried parsley, that will also work!
+Use 1 teaspoon dried parsley in place of the fresh parsley.
+Alternatively, you could use another herb (such as rosemary) as well!

 - Flaky sea salt: I like to use Maldon Sea Salt for some beautiful salty crystals on top of the rolls.